Case Study

 Designed a separate web-based admin tool for corporate employees to push updated standards, product images, and placement diagrams to all stores simultaneously — eliminating the manager middleman.

-High-fidelity redesign of the Protect It corporate dashboard showing tagging standards with product cards, security levels, and theft risk alerts
+High-fidelity redesign of the Protect It corporate dashboard showing tagging standards with product cards, security levels, and a highest-theft-risk alert

 Branding